quantmind/pulsar/README.rst

 * A taskqueue application with a JSON-RPC interface.
 * Websocket graph.
 * Websocket Web Chat.
+* Django_ web site with a websocket middleware to handle a web chat.
 * The `dining philosophers problem <http://en.wikipedia.org/wiki/Dining_philosophers_problem>`_.
 * Asynchronous shell.